ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 ::::::Exercise
 In this exercise you will use the data you collected and analyzed in Exercises 1 and 2 to measure the mass of your phone.

-1. Place your Phyphox enabled device you plan on using in experiment 2 in your bag such that it is the only mass weighing on your spring.
-Measure the displacement $\Delta y$.
-If your bag is dirty due to the masses used, go ahead and use a new bag.
+1. Place the Phyphox-enabled device you plan on using in experiment 2 in your bag so that it is the only mass weighing on your spring.
+Measure the displacement, $\Delta y$.
+If your bag is dirty from the masses you used, go ahead and use a new bag.

 :::Note
-If possible, and you feel comfortable doing so, remove your phone form the case.
+If possible, and you feel comfortable doing so, remove your phone from its case.
 This way you are directly measuring only the mass of your phone.
 :::

 :::Question

-1. What is the displacement $\Delta y$ with your phone as your mass?
+1. What is the displacement, $\Delta y$, with your phone as the mass?

-2. Using your results from Exercise 2 and your $\Delta y$ for your phone, estimate the weight of your phone.
+2. Using your results from Exercise 2 and the $\Delta y$ for your phone, estimate the weight of your phone.

 3. How does this value compare to what you find online?
 Note that cases and other things on your phone will increase your estimated weight.
 :::